Dingersrun/Copy-number-normalization/README.md

 ## Copy-number-aware pipeline for differential analysis of count-based data
-can be applied to but not limited to ATAcseq, ChIPseq, Cut&Tag
+can be applied to but not limited to ATACseq, ChIPseq, Cut&Tag

 This is the example code for differential analysis incorporating the step of copy number normalization for ATACseq data and ChIPseq data in samples with different karyotype/copy numbers. users are free to choose alternative tools for the following steps.